Antoni de Montserrat: Captivity in Yemen

-In 1588, Antoni de Montserrat received a direct order from the Hispanic king, Felipe II, to go to Ethiopia in order to support the missionaries displaced there and explore the possibility of bringing Ethiopian Christianity closer to the Church of Rome.
-On February 2, 1589, Montserrat and his companion Pedro Páez set sail from Goa disguised as Armenian merchants.
+In 1588, Antoni de Montserrat received a direct order from the king of Spain, Felipe II, to go to Ethiopia in order to support the missionaries displaced there and explore the possibility of bringing Ethiopian Christianity closer to the Church of Rome.
+On 2 February 1589, Montserrat and his companion Pedro Páez set sail from Goa disguised as Armenian merchants.
 The trip was cut short when in Dhufar (Yemen) they were betrayed by a commander who was supposed to take them to Ethiopia but instead handed them over to the head of the city, who, in turn, sent them to Haymin, a city in the interior where there was the residence of the sultan of Hadhramaut.
-After four months locked up in the city prison, they were sent to Sana'a, seat of the Turkish governor of Yemen, where they remained until 1595, when they were transferred to the port of Mokka, on the Red Sea, where they had of serving in the galleys for a few months until Montserrat fell seriously ill and was put in the city prison.
+After four months locked up in the city prison, they were sent to Sana'a, seat of the Turkish governor of Yemen, where they remained until 1595, when they were transferred to the port of Mokha, on the Red Sea, where they had of serving in the galleys for a few months until Montserrat fell seriously ill and was put in the city prison.

 Finally, a year later, these two Jesuits were returned to Goa, after the payment of a ransom of 1,000 ducats.
 The health of both was very precarious after almost seven years of captivity and, although Páez was able to recover, Antoni de Montserrat died in Salsette, near Goa, where there was a famous Jesuit convent, in March 1600.